Best daily deals

 In order to tell if a set of true wireless earbuds lasts long enough for you, we need to establish how long you listen to your music on a day-to-day basis.
 Many earbuds of this type will recharge in their case, extending their life as you work or sleep.
 But at a bare minimum the battery life needs to exceed your total daily use by a comfortable margin.
 Luckily for true wireless earbuds, that bar isn’t very high.

-That chart will update as we test more, but it’s important to note that if you need better battery life: you need to be looking into a more traditional set of Bluetooth earbuds or headphones.
-There are a lot of downsides to true wireless earphones, and many of them can be solved by being able to live with a wire or slightly bulkier unit.
+If you do need better battery life, you need to look into a more traditional set of Bluetooth earbuds or headphones.
+True wireless earphones have many downsides, and many of them can be solved by living with a wire or slightly bulkier unit.

 Sound quality

-Sound quality seems to be fairly uniform from unit to unit, but the rules for what makes a good-sounding headset are a little complex.
-However, for true wireless earbuds, you’re going to want something that can isolate well, and have a slight bass emphasis.
-You’re going to need your earphones to be able to drown out loud noises.
-Models with foam tips and/or noise-canceling tech will be better than those without.
+For most true wireless earbuds, you’ll want something that can isolate well and have a slight bass emphasis.
+You’ll also need your earphones to drown out loud noises if you’re going to be around street or engine noise.
+Models with foam tips and/or noise canceling tech will be better than those without.

 Features

 Bringing up the rear is features.
 While it may sound trite, sometimes features are the selling point of headphones now that many consumer models can be expected to meet a certain level of quality.
-It’s why the aforementioned terrible-isolators the Apple AirPods are the enthusiastic choice of many: They satisfy the wants of their buyers.
+It’s why the Apple AirPods are the enthusiastic choice of many: They satisfy the wants of their buyers — simple as.

-There is nothing wrong with buying a product based on the features you want, but with true wireless earbuds, the category is very new.
+There is nothing wrong with buying a product based on the features you want, but now that the category is over ten years old, most products have settled on what features are necessary and which features are novelties.
 It’s possible that there’s no perfect option for you, and that’s okay.
 It’s also possible that one of these models has a feature that you can’t find anywhere else, like waterproofing or a super-clean interface with a voice assistant.
 It’s also okay to buy a product based on these concerns.
+Figuring out what you need — be it a transmitter for analog audio, ANC, or something else — will help you winnow down your pool of candidates.

 Just be sure to figure out what your wants are, and what your needs are when you’re shopping for true wireless earbuds.